moj-analytical-services/user-guidance/source/documentation/static-app.md

 This copies the entire contents of the app template to a new repository.

+### Create a new webapp

+To create a new webapp or webapp data source, ask the Analytical Platform team on the #ap_admin_request Slack channel or by email (analytical_platform@digital.justice.gov.uk).

+You should:

+provide the URL of the app’s GitHub repository indicate if a new webapp data source needs to be created indicate if any existing webapp data sources need to be connected The Analytical Platform team will create the webapp and will make you an admin user.

 ### In your chosen development enviroment, clone the git repository

 You can find the clone link on the Github repository.